SoftUni-Internal/interactive-content/EN/02-ORM-Fundamentals/04-Lab-Workshop-MiniORM.md

 [slide hideTitle]

-# Description
+# Project Setup

-**Here is a link to the** [resources](https://videos.softuni.org/resources/java/Java-ORM-And-Spring-Data/Java-ORM-Fundamentals-Homework.zip) **for this task.**

-By following the steps in this document, you will create a custom ORM with basic functionality (inserting, updating, and retrieving one or multiple objects).
+By following the steps in this lab, you will create a custom ORM with basic functionality (inserting, updating, and retrieving one or multiple objects).

 It will allow for working with already created database tables or for creating new ones.

-[/slide]

-[slide hideTitle]

-# 1. Project Setup

 Create a new **Maven project** in IntelliJ.